SteveJayH/AI502_Midterm_Project/README.md

 ## AI502_Midterm_Project
-python code and notebooks used for AI502 Midterm Project.
+python code, notebooks and Images used for AI502 Midterm Project.

 ## Images